Swizec/nightowls/manuscript/howforfriends.md

 # For people around programmers

 Having programmers in your life can be challenging.
-They're a strange bunch, keeping odd hours, saying jokes you don't understand, speaking what can seem a foreign language … Often not approachable to the uninitiated, they are almost as likely to solve your problem as they are to laugh that you're a "luser" (comically unskilled computer user).
+They're a strange bunch, keeping odd hours, telling jokes you don't understand, speaking what often seems a foreign language full of words that _sound_ English, maybe.

-Don't let this external display of stellar egos and terrible people skills scare you away, programmers are a friendly bunch, perhaps the most accepting group of people I've ever met.
-Most of their faults stem from a male dominated culture with a large portion of highly intelligent people.
-Elitism, exclusivism and plain old "being a brat" naturally follow.

-If there's one thing you need to know about programmers, it's that they like to be terse.
-Hanging out with computers all day, putting elegance on the highest pedestal and being deep in thought means they generally like to waste as few words as possible to make a point.

-Many take this as rudeness.
+Their jargon is full of githubs and lusers and version control and 10 kinds of people and emacs and vim and console and hash tables and mongos and in-memory cloud services and … it gets pretty bad pretty quick.
+Even this book is full of such jargon because as a programmer I often forget that I'm speaking jargon.

+As such, the programmer community can seem impenetrable to the uninitiated.
+The fact it's dominated by human males with stellar egos and often terrible people skills doesn't make the situation much better.
+I don't know if other male dominated cultures are the same, but it's very common for a programmer to exclaim _"Oh my god, what idiot would code this!?"_ when looking through somebody else's code.

+Only to realise a moment later it's their own code from a year ago.
+Oops.

+We even have a website aimed specifically at making fun of people doing stupid things.
+The Daily WTF is a bit like our very own fail dot com.

+But don't let this confuse you.
+Programmers are actually one of the most accepting bunch of people I have ever met.
+Where else could somebody tell an almost complete stranger that they're gay and the other person barely shrugging their shoulders?

+San Francisco maybe.

-At the same time, programmers are very accepting of just about anyone.
-Show a little interest in their craft and programmers will accept you as their own even if you're a purple-skinned lesbian sea monster.
+Show a little interest in their craft and programmers will accept you as their own.
+Nobody will even notice you're a purple sea monster, they will just shower you with enthusiasm and try to teach you _everything_.

+Very quickly.
+Very powerfully.
+Very overwhelmingly.

+But it's a good kind of overwhelmed I hope.
+Programmers love to teach; just look at the plethora of personal blogs aimed at nothing more than having nerdgasms over some new hack somebody's discovered.

+If there's one thing you should take away from this book, it's that programmers are enthusiasts.

 ## Living with programmers